 - After the Roku linking code gets confirmed by the service to be correct then a token is issued to the Roku device.
 Once the token has been downloaded on the device, then a pop-up comes with a congratulations message on the channel allowing the user to access the video service.
 Afterward, every time the channel gets launched the verification of the token takes place automatically.

-In this way, rendezvous linking registration takes place for the user; entering the code, again and again, isn’t required.
-The Roku TV developers keep it simple for the users as well as for the ARM developers.
+In this way, rendezvous linking registration takes place for the user; entering the code, again and again, isn’t required. for develop a roku app developers keep it simple for the users as well as for the ARM developers.

 How Does Authentication Flow?